linux-system-roles/mssql/README.md

 ### Managing SQL Server version

-Use these variables to manage SQL Server version
+Use these variables to manage SQL Server version.

 #### Considerations